-Gateway types AKA 245 is a system component to be used in conjunction with controllers in the ADAP-KOOL[®] series of controls for refrigerating systems.
+Gateway types AKA 241, AKA 243 and AKA 244 are system components to be used in conjunction with controllers in the ADAP-KOOL series of controls for refrigerating systems.

 When the gateway is used it is possible to build complex control systems with alarm monitoring and data logging into decentralised refrigerating plant.